datacamp/pythonwhat/docs/articles/checking_function_calls.rst

 As you can see, doing exact string comparison of arguments is not a good idea, as it is very inflexible.
-There are cases, however, where it makes sense to use this, e.g. when there are very big objects passed to functions, and you don't want to spend the processing power to fetch these objects from the coding processes.
+There are cases, however, where it makes sense to use this, e.g. when there are very big objects passed to functions, and you don't want to spend the processing power to fetch these objects from the student and solution processes.

 Functions in packages
 =====================